Feuerfuchs/sass-ignis/README.md

 ## Property trees

-Property trees are essentially globally accessible maps which can be saved and read from using certain functions.
+Property trees are basically global maps that are immutable as long as you just use the intended functions.

-I use this feature for my website to manage various color schemes.
+It's a very simple feature, but it makes managing large sets of structured data much easier.

 Example usage: